mrroot5/stackedit/Elixir/Phoenix LiveView Summary.md

 Plugs == reducers, they take a Plug.Conn as he first param and returns a Plug.Conn.

+### Context

+A Phoenix Context is a module in your Phoenix application that provides an API for a service or resource.
+It is responsible for managing uncertainty, external interfaces, and process machinery.

 ## LiveView

 ### LiveView Flow